Freelancer vs. Independent Contractor: What’s the Difference?

 In the eyes of the IRS, a freelancer and an independent contractor—also called a 1099 contractor—are the same thing.
 As the IRS defines it, “an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.”

-So, while an employer can direct every aspect of how a W2 employee does their job, from the hours they work to where the work is done, with an independent contractor they can only direct what the final deliverable must be in exchange for payment.
-This critical requirement is what typically limits the use of independent contractors in most scenarios.
-As such, while the term “contractor” is commonly used in staffing scenarios, the vast majority of the time the individual is a W2 employee of the staffing firm (at 4 Corner our client requirements rarely call for an independent contractor, vs a W2 employee who is on our payroll during the contract period).
+So, while an employer can direct every aspect of how a W2 employee does their job, from the hours they work to where the work is done, they can only direct the final deliverable in exchange for payment with an independent contractor.
+This critical requirement typically limits independent contractors’ use in most scenarios.
+As such, while the term “contractor” is commonly used in staffing scenarios, the vast majority of the time, the individual is a W2 employee of the staffing firm (at 4 Corner, our client requirements rarely call for an independent contractor, vs. a W2 employee who is on our payroll during the contract period).

 Like a freelancer, an independent contractor is responsible for covering their own federal income taxes and self-employment taxes.
 Self-employment taxes include the requisite contributions to Social Security and Medicare that are typically withheld by the employer on a standard full-time paycheck.